MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 ## Create a Kusto-specific connection to your data stream

-In the following step, you'll create a data stream in your KQL Database, which connects a table in your database to the Event Hubs cloud connection that you created.
+In the following step, you'll create a data stream in your KQL database, which connects a table in your database to the Event Hubs cloud connection that you created.
 This connection will allow you to use your Event Hubs instance and get data into the specified table using specified data mapping.

-1. Navigate to your KQL Database.
+1. Navigate to your KQL database.
 1. Select **Get data** > **Get data from Event Hub**.

     :::image type="content" source="media/get-data-event-hub/get-data.png" alt-text="Screenshot of getting data from Database.":::